Why the Dominican?

 Emma

-This is Emma’s third time returning to Alaska!
+This is Emma’s fourth time returning to Alaska!

 “I'm so excited to be heading back to Alaska for the third time.
 Serving in Wasilla and Anchorage has opened my eyes to the real, everyday needs people face.
 From providing meals and clothing to helping stock the food pantry, I love being part of a team that shows up with compassion and practical support.
 It's a privilege to serve this community again.”